WookieFPV/expo-build-disk-cache/README.md

 ### Optional Configuration

-You can configure the plugin in two ways:
+You can configure the plugin in a few ways:

 - **Option A: In App Config**
   Add the following to your `app.json` or `app.config.js`:
+  [HINT:] Keep in mind any change here will result in a different fingerprint -> needs rebuilding

   ```json
   {